bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 This is the method we will be using for this workshop.

 In the bar on the left of the page, click on "Access and Security."
 At the top of the page, under "Access and Security", select the "Key Pairs" tab.
 Click on the "Create Key Pair" button.
 Name your key-pair and click on the "Create Key Pair" button.
+This will prompt you to save a file to your computer.
+Take note where you save this because you will need to find it later.

 ![image_aa](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_c.png?raw=true)